 Back to Environmental Stewardship Overview

 We strive to be a leader in energy efficiency, independence and sustainable, cost-efficient operations.
-Our Energy Strategy Team leads the planning and implementation of the company energy strategy companywide, while at the site level we designate energy champions who are responsible for leading local actions that improve energy efficiency.
-In addition, we integrate greenhouse gas considerations into our capital planning processes to ensure necessary resources are allocated to reducing our carbon footprint.
+Our Energy Strategy Team leads the planning and implementation of the energy strategy companywide, while at the site level, we work to reduce the amount of energy it takes to manufacture our products by focusing on energy efficiency improvements.
+In addition, we integrate greenhouse gas considerations into our capital-planning processes to ensure necessary resources are allocated to reducing our carbon footprint.

-We also play a role in other renewable energy solutions.
+We also play a role in providing renewable energy solutions to the market.
 Our timberlands provide an important land base for renewable energy production, such as wind and solar power.
-And we supply other mills, companies and utilities with woody biomass used to produce renewable, carbon-neutral energy.
+And we supply other mills, companies and utilities with woody biomass used to produce renewable energy.

 Everyday